New-College-of-Florida/Voice/README.md

 # Voice

-Detection of pitches in vocal harmony.
+Detection of pitches in vocal harmony